gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 SDMs, and then to identify the sites where the community has changed in the most exceptional ways.
-This can be done through LCBD values, but also through temporal beta diversity indices (TBI) (Legendre, 2019), which allow to study changes in community composition through time from repeated surveys at given sites.
+This can be done through LCBD values, but also through temporal beta diversity indices (TBI) [@Lege19], which allow to study changes in community composition through time from repeated surveys at given sites.
 Whereas LCBD values essentially measure the contribution to beta diversity of each site compared to all other ones, TBI measure changes in community composition for a single site between two surveys, and can also be decomposed into species losses and gains.
 Moreover, TBI can be tested for significance using a permutation test.
-An approach similar to that of (Legendre and Condit, 2019) would be most interesting to
+An approach similar to that of [@LegeCond19] would be most interesting to
 follow: they first computed LCBD indices and compared the sites that were significant for two surveys 30 years apart, highlighting a swamp region where important changes seemed to have occurred, and then used TBI indices to confirm the sites with significant changes,